Giving away pieceafter piece—unfinished puzzlebut living farther Copyright © Robin LeeAnn

 In college writing classes, we sit in a tight circle, facing each other.
 Sometimes, we critique our own works; other times we discuss writing.
 But one time—and only once—everyone raised their voices against what I suggested.
-I disagreed with the author using the word "said" for every single dialogue tag.
-I … Continue reading Is “said” worthless?
+I disagreed with the author using the word said for every single dialogue tag.
+I raised my hand and … Continue reading Is “said” worthless?

 I've had that question for a while now.
 How many books do you have to write to write a good one?
 I knew some authors wrote one book, had a few drafts, and published a brilliant piece of work.
 Some wrote a few novels before one of theirs got published.
 Some writers told me that … Continue reading How many books do you have to write to write a good one?

-Back again for #2! #2 - Vagueness for tension I wanted to talk about vagueness today.
-A novel I edited kept saying "him" and "his death" for twenty or so pages before actually explaining who he was.
-Instead of feeling a sense of curiosity, I felt more confused.
-I kept wondering who he was and … Continue reading Common writer mistakes #2
+#2 — Vagueness for tension A novel I edited recently kept saying him and his death for about twenty pages before actually explaining who he was.
+Instead of feeling a sense of curiosity, I was confused.
+I kept wondering who he was and why he mattered.
+I’ve run across this type of vagueness before.
+Some … Continue reading Common writing mistakes #2

 Every Tuesday and Friday, I watch the new Vlogsbrothers video like any other Nerdfighter.
 But—at the time I'm writing this post—the newest video from John struck me.
 John, who is the John Green by the way, talked about his wife, which is rare.
-He didn't gush over her or talk about … Continue reading More than writers
+He didn't gush over her or talk about an issue they have … Continue reading More than writers

-Everyone has straight and curved sidesThey know what they want andThey know what they’re good at – butI’m not one to follow the crowd I somehow molded my edges to a pointTo poke into everything andI can’t state a reason as to whyI get my nose into so many things So, I’m crawling through the mudPoking at … Continue reading I’m a bad puzzle piece
+Everyone has straight and curved sidesThey know what they want andThey know what they’re good atBut I’m not one to follow the crowd I somehow molded my edges to a pointTo poke into everything andI can’t state a reason as to whyI get my nose into so many things I’m crawling through the mudPoking at … Continue reading I’m a bad puzzle piece

 “I think that’s the best gift a teacher can give—not imparting knowledge per se, but just saying “I see something in you.
 Maybe even more than what you see.
 I see it, and I love what I see in you.” – Brian H. Peterson Title: I Give My Eyes… Author: Brian H. Peterson Genre: Nonfiction … Continue reading Book review – I Give My Eyes… (Spoiler Free)